 - Assignments.
 Programming projects in HTML, CSS, and JavaScript, to be completed roughly once every other week.
 I will release these at regular intervals on the course Discord.
 They are meant to be done with the computer/debugging environment, carefully tested and meticulously commented. - Discussions.
 Once a semester, students will take turns leading discussions on accessibility papers.
 This not only fosters engagement but also encourages peer learning and leadership skills.
-Students are expected to actively engage and contribute every week. - Quizzes.
+Students are expected to actively engage and contribute every week.
+A portion of this grade will be made up from participation on Perusall. - Quizzes.
 Weekly quizzes will occur on Fridays in class; if a week does not have a Friday (due to holidays, etc.), there will be no quiz.
 Quizzes cover topics discussed during the week to reinforce learning and comprehension and are in lieu of midterm exams. - Group Project on Access/Assistive Technology.
 Students collaborate in groups to brainstorm, design, and develop an access/assistive technology of their choice.
 Projects are evaluated based on innovation, feasibility, and actual accessibility improvements.
-Project Checkpoints include: - o Project Pitch: Groups present their project ideas and get feedback. - o Design Checkpoint: Detailed design document and project plan. - o Alpha: A functional "bare bones" prototype of the technology with identified potential improvements. - o Beta: An improved prototype with identified final improvements. - o Complete System Submission: submission of the completed, working system. - Evaluation plan: A detailed plan for how the system could be evaluated in the future. - Final exam.
-The final exam is a timed, 3-hour written exam given in person on December 14 from 2-5pm.
+Project checkpoints include: - o Project Pitch: Groups present their project ideas and get feedback. - o Design Checkpoint: Detailed design document and project plan. - o Alpha: A functional "bare bones" prototype of the technology with identified potential improvements. - o Beta: An improved prototype with identified final improvements. - o Complete System Submission: submission of the completed, working system. - o Evaluation plan: A detailed plan for how the system could be evaluated in the future. - Final exam.
+The final exam is a timed, 3-hour written exam given in person on Tuesday, December 17th from 2-5pm in our regular classroom of Science 3040.

 At semester's end, I'll calculate your average based on the stated weights.
 Grades round to the nearest whole number (92.4 to 92, 92.5 to 93).
 No grade bumping or extra credit is allowed.
 Your grade reflects mastery of course content and meeting or exceeding assignment/exam criteria.
 Effort isn't a grading factor.
-We'll use Gradescope for assignment submission and grade posting.
+We'll use Gradescope for assignment submission and Blackboard for grade posting.